yuriescl/minimal-bookmarks.nvim/README.md

 ### Features

+- Written in Lua as a very small file (~260 lines) with no dependencies
 - Bookmark current line
 - Edit bookmarks as a file
     - Bookmarks are stored in a single file located at ` ~/.cache/nvim/minimal_bookmarks/database`